microsoft/ebpf-for-windows-demo/cilium/load_balancer/docs/CiliumL4LBSetup.md

 #### Setup LB node

-The Ciloum XDP code takes the various interface properties as compile time macros, hence the XDP program needs to be compiled on the machine where it has to be loaded and attached.
+The Cilium XDP code takes the various interface properties as compile time macros, hence the XDP program needs to be compiled on the machine where it has to be loaded and attached.
 In the case of this demo, the XDP program needs to be compiled on the LB node.

 The following steps describe how to setup the LB node VM:
 1. Install [Clang 10.0](https://github.com/llvm/llvm-project/releases/tag/llvmorg-10.0.0).
 Download ``LLVM-10.0.0-win64.exe``
-2. Ensure Clang is added to system path.
+2. Ensure Clang is added to system PATH.
-3. Enable test signing by running command ``"bcdedit -set testsigning on"``
+3. Enable test signing by running command ``"bcdedit -set testsigning on"``.
+This command needs to be run as Administrator.
 4. Create a folder ``C:\ebpf`` on the LB node.
 5. Copy all the files from the 2 build directories (for `ebpf-for-windows` and `ebpf-for-windows-demo`) mentioned in the previous section to ``C:\ebpf``
 5. Go to ``C:\ebpf`` and execute ``"install_ebpf.bat"``.
 This will install the ebpf-for-Windows framework on the LB node.